sharetribe/flex-docs/src/docs/cookbook-manage/implement-delete-user/index.md

 When you click the button to delete the user account, DeleteAccountPage.js dispatches a [thunk](https://redux.js.org/usage/writing-logic-thunks) called `deleteAccount`, which in turn calls endpoint `deleteUserAccount`.

-We need to create the endpoint in the client-side API file.
+First, create the endpoint in the client-side API file.

 ```shell
 └── src